sonatype-nexus-community/jake/docs/usage.rst

 The ``id`` field is the vulnerability ID returned by Sonatype Guide.
 Any whitelisted ID will be excluded from the results and will not cause a failure.

-Check for vulnerabilities using Sonatype Nexus Lifecycle
+Check for vulnerabilities using Sonatype Lifecycle
 --------------------------------------------------------

-Access Sonatype's proprietary vulnerability data using ``jake``:
+Access Sonatype's proprietary vulnerability data constrained by *your* Organizational Policy using ``jake``:

 .. code-block::